 According to USCIS, previous legislation also explicitly said that spouses of service members who were living outside the U.S. because of their spouses were considered residing in the U.S., but “that no similar provision was included for children of U.S. armed forces members in the acquisition of citizenship context is significant.”

-That is one of the reasons why USCIS has now decided that those children […]
+That is one of the reasons why USCIS has now decided that those children are not considered […]

 2 Comments